 Enneagram Type 7: The Enthusiast.
 Sen Shombit

 When it comes to spontaneity in the art world, Gesturism comes to mind.
 It is a contemporary movement celebrating the limitless possibilities of the living beings, through creativity.
-Its passionate creator is artist Sen Shombit, a man of Indian origins, now based in France.
+We have paired Enneagram Type 7 Enthusiasts with a passionate creator is artist Sen Shombit, a man of Indian origins, now based in France.

 An interactive series of installations, called Désordre Harmony (Disorder Harmony), allow the viewer to rearrange squared portions of Shombit’s paintings within the same magnetized frame.
 The public must wear gloves before touching the canvas.
 But it ends there, when it comes to restrictions.
 The variable re-compositions of the original subject set a boundless energy free.
 As each piece moves 360°, thousands of different versions can come to life.

 The ultra-famous French avant-gardes, from Impressionism to Surrealism, heavily influenced this artist’s style.
 He adopted both the techniques and the principles of all these ground-breaking movements.